Organization Memberships

 - workflow usage state

-What access does the user get during the overlap?
+What access do you get during the overlap?

-Until the personal subscription actually ends, the user keeps the higher tier of:
+Until the personal subscription actually ends, you keep the higher tier of:

 - the personal subscription tier